Overview of Economics Example

 Economics Example #1 – Consumer Surplus

-Consumer Surplus is the ability of the consumer to pay price for any commodity as compared to the actual price prevailing in the market.
+Consumer Surplus is the ability of the consumer to pay a price for any commodity as compared to the actual price prevailing in the market.

 As per Prof. Alfred Marshall,